 This new standard would presumably eradicate a ridiculous instance where Facebook banned photos of a Renaissance statue in Italy because it was nude.

 But there is obviously a flipside – namely that by abandoning any idea of a universal standard, Facebook will do less and less to oppose more restrictive regimes.

-For instance, Facebook censored posts mocking the king of Thailand because of local laws making it illegal to mock their royal family.
+For instance, Facebook censored posts mocking the king of Thailand because of local laws making it illegal to insult their royal family.

-Last year Facebook shut down pages used by atheists in north Africa and the Middle East which were being used to criticise Islam.
+Last year Facebook shut down pages used by atheists in north Africa and the Middle East which were being used to criticize Islam.

 An (admittedly old) analysis by Mashable in 2014 showed that Facebook was hyperactive in censoring content in India, Pakistan and Turkey due to restrictive local laws.

 Facebook is known for being much less interested in principle than expanding its market.

 For instance, a report in November claimed that Facebook was trying to woo the Chinese government by building extra censorship tools to make it palatable to a one-party state.